Skip to main content

 Cystoscopy, proctoscopy, and examination under anesthesia

-These are most often done in women who have large tumors.
+These are most often done when the tumors are large.
 They are not necessary if the cancer is caught early.

 In a cystoscopy, a slender tube with a lens and a light is placed into the bladder through the urethra.
 This lets the doctor check your bladder and urethra to see if cancer is growing into these areas.
 Biopsy samples can be removed during cystoscopy for testing in the lab.
 Cystoscopy can be done under a local anesthetic, but some patients may need general anesthesia.
 Your doctor will let you know what to expect before and after the procedure.